 You might never throw the game-winning Hail Mary, but armed with some forethought, a few good recipes, and some tips on how to pack for tailgating, you can plan a tailgating party equally deserving of a touchdown dance.
 Keep the drinks cool, the grill hot, and the beer flowing with our top tips on how to pack for the best part of game day.
+We even have a handy checklist so you won't forget the pack the most useful tailgating accessories.

 Why Packing Properly For Your Tailgate Matters